IIIF/api/source/extension/georef/index.md

 ### 1.1 Objectives and Scope

-This document will supply vocabulary and a linked data 1.1 context allowing for a JSON-LD pattern by which to extend Web Annotation and the IIIF Presentation API to support georeferencing.
+This document will supply vocabulary and a JSON-LD 1.1 context allowing for a JSON-LD pattern by which to extend Web Annotation and the IIIF Presentation API to support georeferencing.
 This pattern promotes interoperability for georeferenced maps across different georeferencing platforms, even those which focus on georeferencing for a specific use case such as those listed in the [Motivating Use Cases](#12-motivating-use-cases) section below.

 The [existing GeoJSON format](https://datatracker.ietf.org/doc/html/rfc7946) is adopted for its linked data vocabulary and context for geographic coordinates.
 This means coordinates are expressed through the [WGS84](http://www.w3.org/2003/01/geo/wgs84_pos) coordinate reference system.
 As such, expressing the location of extraterrestrial entities is not supported by this technique.